 April showers have brought May… even more showers here in Richmond, Virginia, but that’s a heck of a lot better than snow.
 Spring has sprung and that means it’s time to plant your gardens.
 Aside from all the rain, one thing we definitely have here in the RVA are bunnies.
 Lots and lots of bunnies.
 And they must be breeding like well… rabbits… because they are everywhere eating everyone’s freshly planted gardens.
 So how do you solve that?
-Raised planters my friend.
+Raised planters for a Raised Veggie Garden my friend.

 The entire build is constructed of Cedar Planking and Pressure Treated lumber.
 Before you panic, pressure treated lumber used to be unsafe for gardens.
 Up until 2003 pressure treated lumber contained chromated copper arsenate to prevent the material from rotting.
 But guess what?
 It was toxic.
 So thanks to the government your pressure treated lumber is safe to use for a planter.
 Just in case you still have doubts, I designed this planter so that the soil is only in direct contact with rot resistant cedar planks and the garden cloth.
 Rest easy.
 Lazy Guy has your back.